HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 Across all content types, gzip is the most popular compression algorithm.
 The newer brotli compression is used less frequently, and the content types where it appears most are `application/javascript`, `text/css` and `application/x-javascript`.
 This is likely due to CDNs that automatically apply brotli compression for traffic that passes through them.

-## First party vs third party compression
+## First -arty vs third-party compression

 In the [Third Parties](./third-parties) chapter, we learned about third parties and their impact on performance.
-When we compare compression techniques between first and third parties, we can see that third party content tends to be compressed more than first party content.
+When we compare compression techniques between first and third parties, we can see that third-party content tends to be compressed more than first-party content.

-Additionally, the percentage of brotli compression is higher for third party content.
+Additionally, the percentage of brotli compression is higher for third-party content.
 This is likely due to the number of resources served from the larger third parties that typically support brotli, such as Google and Facebook.

 <figure>
   <table>